nrfconnect/sdk-nrfxlib/mpsl/doc/external_mpsl.rst

  * POWER_CLOCK interrupt

-   The interrupt must be enabled for clock calibration to work, and it is up to the application to forward any clock related events to :cpp:func:`MPSL_IRQ_CLOCK_Handler` in lower priority.
+   It is up to the application to forward any clock related events to :cpp:func:`MPSL_IRQ_CLOCK_Handler` in lower priority.
    Irrelevant events are ignored, so the application is free to forward all events for the POWER_CLOCK interrupt.

  * ``low_prio_irq`` interrupt

    Low priority work is signaled by MPSL by pending the IRQ specified in the ``low_prio_irq`` argument to :cpp:func:`mpsl_init`.
-   When this interrupt is triggered, :cpp:func:`mpsl_low_priority_process` should be called within reasonable time.
+   When this interrupt is triggered, :cpp:func:`mpsl_low_priority_process` should be called as soon as possible, at least within a couple of ms.
    This issues timeslot signals like blocked or canceled, among other things.
    The application should configure this interrupt priority lower than c:macro:MPSL_HIGH_IRQ_PRIORITY level (that is, a higher numerical value).
    The interrupt is enabled with :cpp:func:`mpsl_init` and disabled with :cpp:func:`mpsl_uninit` by MPSL.